Become a Health Investigator

 Some food choices may be causing inflammation and stress, which may lead to weight gain.
 We will share personal tests designed to help lessen inflammation and encourage weight loss.

-Healing Foods in our Homes
+Healing Our Homes

 Our kitchen naturally has many things to heal, repair injuries and save lives.
 Our great grandmothers didn’t have the grocery stores and conveniences we have today, so they had to use what was in their own gardens, easily accessible or readily available.
 It worked well for them then and still works well today – you just need to know how to use what you have in your home!